What this article covers:

 - Recommended Unito settings

-The value of an integration tool like Unito
+The value of a work management tool like Unito

 More often than not, projects teams are assembled with cross-functional members who collaborate closely on a daily basis.
 For example, a project workflow may call for new features implemented by developers to be reviewed and accepted by the quality assurance or business members.
 However, putting different teams in the same room doesn’t mean they’ll collaborate efficiently.
 This can lead to a frequent topic for heated debate: which project management tool should we use?